 HOOPS is the 3D file format used within Autodesk's very popular DWF-3D container file format and the

 3D file format used by SolidWorks in their eDrawings container file format.
-3D software vendors tend to
+Exporting to the HOOPS HSF

 Recommendation: if you do not wish to use HOOPS HSF format, then opt to export as DWF-3D files

 using Okino's DWF-3D exporter and use the extensive

 Autodesk WEB and desktop DWF-3D file viewers.

 Online Scene Demos (HSF Files Exported by PolyTrans).
 Click any image

 Click on any one of the small screen snapshots to jump to the corresponding section